CharlesCCC/snippet-box/README.md

 ## Known Issues and Fixes

+### Infinite Loop When Editing Snippets (Fixed)

+We identified and fixed an issue where opening the editor for an existing snippet (`/editor/:id`) would cause infinite API calls to `getSnippet`.
+The issue was in the interaction between the `Editor` component and the `SnippetsContext`:

+1. The `setSnippet` function was always calling `getSnippetById`, which made an API request regardless of whether the snippet was already loaded
+2. When the API response came back, it would update the state, causing a re-render
+3. This would trigger the `useEffect` in the `Editor` component again, creating an infinite loop

+The fix involved three changes:
+- In `SnippetsContext`: Modified `setSnippet` to check if the current snippet is already the requested one
+- In `SnippetsContext`: Enhanced `getSnippetById` to compare new data with current data before setting state
+- In `Editor.tsx`: Added a condition to the `useEffect` to prevent unnecessary calls

+These changes ensure that API calls are only made when needed, preventing the infinite loop.

 ### Data Type Conversions

 - **isPinned Field**: The `isPinned` field is stored as an INTEGER in the database (0 for false, 1 for true), but is handled as a boolean in the API requests.
 The controllers automatically convert between these formats.